What is HTTPS And Why Make Your Site Secure

-Online security is a critically important, and yet often underappreciated, aspect of a website’s success.
-See now what is HTTPS and why you should use it to make a more secure site.
+Online security is a critically important yet often underappreciated aspect of a website’s success.
+See now what HTTPS is and why you should use it to make a more secure site.

-If you’re going to run an online store or an E-commerce website, you will obviously want to ensure customers that the information they give you on that site, including their credit card number, is handled securely.
+If you run an online store or an E-commerce website.
+So, you will want to ensure customers that the information they give you is on that site.
+Including their credit card number is up securely.
 Website security is not just for online stores, however.
-While E-commerce sites and any others that deal with sensitive information (credit cards, social security numbers, financial data, etc.) are obvious candidates for secure transmissions, the truth is that ALL websites can benefit from being secured.
+While E-commerce sites and any others that deal with sensitive information.
+Credit cards, social security numbers, financial data, etc., are obvious candidates for secure transmissions.
+The truth is that ALL websites can benefit from the extra layer of security.

 What is HTTPS?

-To secure a site’s transmission (both from the site to visitors and from the visitors back to your web server), that site will need to use HTTPS – or HyperText Transfer Protocol with Secure Sockets Layer, or SSL.
-HTTPS is a protocol to transfer encrypted data over the Web.
+To secure a site’s transmission both from the site to visitors.
+The visitors back to your web server, that site will need to use HTTPS.
+Or HyperText Transfer Protocol with Secure Sockets Layer, or SSL.
+HTTPS is a protocol for transferring encrypted data over the Web.
 When someone sends you data of any kind, sensitive other otherwise, HTTPS keeps that transmission secure.

 There are two primary differences between an HTTPS and an HTTP connection work: